Periplum is led by founders and artistic directors Claire Raftery & Damian Wright, who design, write & direct all of the company’s work.

 In 2010 we begin our adventures with University of Winchester’s flagship Street Arts BA, commissioned to make ‘Subverse’, a site-specific performance for the National Submarine Museum.
 ‘Take a deep breath & follow the bubble to the surface…’

-Meanwhile 45rpm has spun off from 1000 revolutions, creating a sonic treasure hunt with 40 Peckham artists for the Elephant & the Nun festival and secret gigs at The Great Escape across Brighton.
+Meanwhile '45 Revolutions Per Moment' has spun off from '1000 Revolutions', creating a sonic treasure hunt with 40 Peckham artists for the Elephant and The Nun festival and secret gigs at The Great Escape across Brighton.

-The Bell/La Campana is the finale of the 25th Stockton International Riverside Festival as we’re joined by our Mexican compadres & comadres.
+'La Campana' is the finale of the 25th Stockton International Riverside Festival as we’re joined by our Mexican comadres and compadres.

 Back to Wonderland

-2013: Travelling in a bell tent, the Imaginarium is a new touring installation leading you down a digital rabbit-hole to old school gaming.
+2013: 'Imaginarium' is a new touring installation leading audiences down a digital rabbit-hole to a world of old school parlour games.
 It goes on to deck the lawns of festivals across England.

 Also in 2014, Periplum is commissioned by the British Council and Greenwich & Docklands International Festival to work with the National Theatre of Libya, making a special site-specific performance for the Olympic Park.
-Asking the question: ‘How do you fix a broken instrument?’
+‘How do you fix a broken instrument?’
 You play…

-The Remembering Our War Tees Valley consortium commissions Periplum to make 5 bespoke large-scale performances for 5 towns, telling stories of local people from the homefront and the front-line.
+Later in the year, the Remembering Our War Tees Valley consortium commissions Periplum to make 5 bespoke large-scale performances for 5 towns, telling stories of local people from the homefront and the front-line during World War One.

-The tour culminates in a major event in Hartlepool marking 100 years since the bombardment of Hartlepool’s Headland, an emotional finale.
+The ‘Homecoming’ tour culminates in an emotional finale marking 100 years since the bombardment of Hartlepool’s Headland.

-451 is a new outdoor spectacle of burning books, exploding ideas & spinning wheels in 2015.
+'451' is a new outdoor spectacle of burning books and exploding ideas made in 2015.
 Ray Bradbury’s visionary nightmare becomes an immersive reality and tours to UK and international festivals.

-Through 2016’s Reading the Riot Act, the story of the Stoke pottery riots is brought to life in an abandoned library, transformed to become a coal mine, 19th century home and picket-line.
-Digital silent films lead audiences to all corners of a child’s eye view of social upheaval.
+Through 2016’s Reading the Riot Act, the story of the Stoke pottery riots is brought to life in an abandoned library, transformed to become a coal mine, a 19th century home and a picket-line.
+Digital silent films lead audiences through a child’s eye view of social upheaval.

 Midnight in the 7th Alley

 Messages-in-Bottles begin to magically appear on the doorsteps of residents in East Hull, lovingly made and delivered by horse-and-carriage.
 The magical midnight portal of the 7th alley has opened.
-In 2017, we create the 7 Alleys spectacle with local legends of Bubblegum Boy, the ghost freight train, and the White Lady.
-13,000 locals attend our inaugural Act of Wonder for the Hull UK City of Culture project: the Land of Green Ginger.
+In 2017, we create '7 Alleys', a spectacle based on local legends of Bubblegum Boy, the ghost freight train, and the White Lady.
+13,000 locals attend this inaugural Act of Wonder for the Hull UK City of Culture project: Land of Green Ginger.

-Elsewhere, Periplum win the Best Event Sunderland award for Fireflight in The Journal Culture awards, inaugurating the new Fire Station arts venue in Sunderland with the journey of a flame through the city’s history.
+Elsewhere, Periplum win the Best Event Sunderland award for 'Fireflight' in The Journal Culture awards, launching the new Fire Station arts venue with the journey of a flame through the city’s history.

 Deeds not words

-We take up residency at Sura Medura in Sri Lanka, creating a trail of 52 postcards with a poem in Sinhalese leading to a golden Wish-you-were-here tree on Hikkduwa Beach.
-Meanwhile, 451 plays at Uijeongbu Festival in South Korea.
+We take up residency at Sura Medura in Sri Lanka, creating a trail of 52 postcards with a poem in Sinhalese and a ‘Wish-you-were-here’ tree on Hikkaduwa Beach.
+The same year, ‘451’ plays at Uijeongbu Theatre Music Festival in South Korea.